ElectronForConstruct/website/docs/intro/using-the-module.md

 All the following demonstrations will be made using cmder on Windows 10

 ## Creating the project
-After the installation of the module using the `npm` command, it was registered a new command inside your terminal: `e4c` \
+After the installation of the module using the `npm` command, it was registered a new command inside your terminal: `efc` \
 Try now by yourself:
-- Create an empty directory
+- Create an empty directory e.g. ElectronForConstruct
 - Open a console and navigate to your freshly created directory
-- Type `e4c` and watch the magic happening
+- Type `efc` and watch the magic happening

 If the module does not detect the current folder as a project, it prompt you to create one